 Hughie Fury is set to challenge WBO heavyweight champion, Joseph Parker, in New Zealand on May 6th.
-However, he will now enter his first world title bout without the guidance of his father and trainer, Peter Fury, who has been refused entry into New Zealand.
+However, he is now set to enter his first world title fight without the guidance of his father and trainer, Peter Fury, who has been refused entry into New Zealand.

 Shadows loomed over Fury’s visa application due to his previous criminal convictions, and he was not at all enthused by the application process.
 However, he was confident his past wouldn’t be an issue in this instance.